sathwikiiit/Cardreader/README.md

 * **Frontend:** Angular, TypeScript, HTML, CSS
 * **OCR Engine:**  Tesseract.js
 * **Other:**  [List any additional libraries or tools you used]

+##Scope
+It needs changes based on use case for now.
+It is a simpler version.
+We can create a separate and use server side programming as python to further improve it.
+We can use tensorflow models.

 ## Installation & Running Locally